-See Appendix A for definitions for each biofuel category.
+See Appendix for definitions for each biofuel category.
 Cellulosic biofuel (D3) and biomass-based diesel (D4) are both nested within advanced biofuel (D5), which is nested within renewable fuel (D6).
 Note: Diagram not to scale.

-&lt;sup>9 RFS gallons are ethanol equivalent gallons except for biodiesel, which is actual gallons.
+&lt;sup>7 RFS gallons are ethanol-equivalent gallons, except for biodiesel, which is actual gallons.

-&lt;sup>10 Facilities that existed or commenced construction prior to December 19, 2007, are exempt from the 20% life cycle GHG emission reduction threshold requirement; ethanol plants that began construction prior to January 1, 2010, and use natural gas or biomass for thermal energy are also exempt.
+&lt;sup>8 Facilities that existed or commenced construction prior to December 19, 2007, are exempt from the 20% lifecycle GHG-emission reduction threshold requirement; ethanol plants that began construction prior to January 1, 2010 and use natural gas or biomass for thermal energy are also exempt.

 Figure 3.
-Nested annual EISA RFS volumes from 2008 to 2016
+Nested annual EISA RFS volumes from 2008 to 2017

-Source: U.S. Congress 2007.
+Source: U.S. Congress 2007

-To meet the fuel blend requirements, the RFS program assigns obligated parties (fuel refiners and importers) a renewable volume obligation (RVO), which is the volume of renewable fuels the party is obligated to blend based on a percentage of the company's total fuel sales.
+To meet the fuel blend requirements, the RFS program assigns obligated parties (fuel refiners and importers) a renewable volume obligation (RVO), which is the volume of renewable fuels the party is required to blend based on a percentage of the company's total fuel sales.

 RINs are the mechanism for tracking annual renewable fuel blend requirements across the various biofuel categories.
-In Appendix A, Table A-2 includes data on RIN generation in 2016 (EPA 2017a).
+In the Appendix, Table A-2 includes data on RIN generation in 2017 (EPA 2018a).
 RINs are generated when designated biofuels are imported or are produced and conveyed with the volumetric sale of those biofuels until blended with petroleum products or sold to an obligated party.
 Once the fuel is blended, the RIN can be used to demonstrate a company's RVO compliance to EPA and then is retired.
 RINs also may be sold or saved for meeting RVO requirements in the next compliance year.
 Most RIN prices are determined by market factors typical of other commodities, while EPA can impact the cellulosic biofuel RIN price through offering cellulosic biofuel waiver credits.

-Figure 4 compares EISA legislated volumes, EPA annual RVO volumes (based on anticipated production), and RIN generation.
-Fuel producers have met EPA annual RVOs every year, but the RVO amount was less than the legislated volumes that were adjusted down in 2014 through 2016 due to limited cellulosic biofuel production.
+Figure 4 compares EISA-legislated volumes, EPA annual RVO volumes (published and adjusted each year based on demand), and RINs retired.
+Fuel producers have mostly met EPA annual RVOs every year, but the RVO amount was less than the legislated volumes that were adjusted down in 2014 through 2017 due to limited cellulosic biofuel production.